kjolley/BIGSdb_documentation/dbase_setup.rst

     included in an Microreact job.
 Default: 100,000 (this can also be set globally in bigsdb.conf).

+* min_genome_size

+  * Size in bp that is the minimum size of the sequence bin considered to represent a whole genome.
+This is used in the REST interface to differentiate records with genomes.
+You can also pass a 'genomes=1' attribute to the an isolate query form and this will populate the appropriate search to return genome records.

 * new_version

   * Set to 'no' to prevent copying field value when creating a new version of